AdobeDocs/audience-manager.en/help/using/features/destinations/people-based-destinations-prerequisites.md

 ## Obtaining User Permission {#obtaining-user-permission}

-Since [!DNL People-Based Destinations] helps you activate first-party audience data in people-based channels, it is your responsibility to inform your customers of how you will use their data for advertising purposes.
+Since [!DNL People-Based Destinations] helps you activate first-party audience data in people-based channels, it is your responsibility to inform and obtain any necessary consents from your customers of how you will use their data for advertising or other purposes.

 Before you sign up for [!DNL People-Based Destinations], make sure to obtain your customers' consent before using their information for advertising purposes.